 4a.
 If the target of the MCPTT private call transfer is a functional alias instead of an MCPTT ID the MCPTT server resolves the functional alias to the corresponding MCPTT ID for which the functional alias is active.

 NOTE 1: Depending on implementation the MCPTT server can apply additional call restrictions and decide whether the call is allowed to proceed with the resolved MCPTT ID(s) (e.g. whether the MCPTT ID is within the allowed area of the functional alias).
-If the MCPTT server detects that the functional alias used as the target of the MCPTT private call transfer is simultaneously active for multiple MCPTT users, then the MCPTT server can proceed by selecting an appropriate MCPTT ID based on some selection criteria.
+If the MCPTT server detects that the functional alias used as the target of the MCPTT private call transfer is simultaneously active for multiple MCPTT users, then the MCPTT server can proceed by selecting an appropriate MCPTT ID based on some selection criteria (e.g. current location of the initiating user to determine the dispatcher who is responsible for the related geographic area).
 The selection of an appropriate MCPTT ID is left to implementation.
 The selection criteria can include rejection of the call, if no suitable MCPTT ID is selected.

 5. If the authorization check has failed, or the target of the transfer is a functional alias that is not active, or the target of the transfer is a functional alias that is simultaneously active by multiple users and the outcome of the selection is a rejection, the MCPTT private call transfer is cancelled, and the MCPTT server sends an MCPTT private call transfer response with result "fail" back to MCPTT client 2.
 The MCPTT private call between MCPTT client 1 and MCPTT client 2 remains up, and the procedure stops.
 Otherwise, the procedure continues.